naganohara-yoshino/blind-watermark-rust/README.md

 - **Blind Watermarking**: Extract the watermark without needing the original image.
 - **Robust Algorithm**: Combines DWT, DCT, and SVD for embedding watermarks in the frequency domain.
-- **High Performance**: Built with Rust and uses the `faer` crate for efficient matrix computations.
+- **High Performance**: Developed in Rust, leveraging the `faer` crate for efficient matrix computations and `rayon` for multi-threading support.
 - **Flexible**: Supports embedding arbitrary binary data.

 ### Original Image